chef/chef-web-docs/chef_master/source/chefdk_setup.rst

 Add Ruby to $PATH
 =====================================================
 The Chef Client includes a stable version of Ruby as part of its installer.
-The path to this version of Ruby must be added to the ``$PATH`` environment variable and saved in the configuration file for the command shell (Bash, csh, and so on) that is used on the machine running the ChefDK.
+The path to this version of Ruby must be added to the ``$PATH`` environment variable and saved in the configuration file for the command shell (Bash, csh, and so on) that is used on the machine running ChefDK.
 In a command window, type the following:

 .. code-block:: bash